-Authentication is the process of substantiating that the audio information in question is a complete and accurate representation of what it purports to be.
-A variety of techniques are used in conjunction, according to best practices, that allow the examiner to draw a scientific conclusion.
-Typical cases include…
+Audio authentication is the process of substantiating that the audio in question is a complete and accurate representation of what it purports to be.

 It’s possible that video and audio recordings can suddenly become inoperable or unusable.
 There are several reasons why a file may become corrupted including saving issues or incomplete data transfers.
 It’s possible to recover information using advanced file carving techniques.